ChiragBellara/BrainKey/README.md

 ![scikit-learn](https://img.shields.io/badge/scikit--learn-%23F7931E.svg?style=for-the-badge&logo=scikit-learn&logoColor=white)

 ## Overview
-BrainKey is a virtual keyboard that enables individuals suffering from conditions like Amyotrophic Lateral Sclerosis (ALS) and Dysarthria to communicate using their eye blinks.
+BrainKey is a virtual keyboard that enables individuals suffering from Amyotrophic Lateral Sclerosis (ALS) and Dysarthria to communicate using eye blinks.
 Leveraging Brain-Computer Interface (BCI) technology and EEG signals, the system captures eye blink patterns to allow users to type and communicate.
 This project is built using Electron JS and utilizes the Neurosky Mindwave Mobile 2 headset.

 ## Features
 - **Eye Blink-Based Typing:** Allows users to type alphabetically using intentional eye blinks.
 - **Word Prediction:** Provides a list of predicted words as the user types, minimizing the time required to form sentences.
 - **Emergency Help Button:** The system includes a help button to sound an alarm in case of emergencies, accessible via three intentional eye blinks
-- **Predefined Sentence Buttons:** Allows for customization of frequently used sentences, reducing the need for repetitive typing.
+- **Predefined Sentence Buttons:** Allows to customize frequently used sentences, reducing the need for repetitive typing.
 - **Low-Latency Interface:** Requires a maximum of three blinks to select any character, ensuring fast and accurate typing.

 ## System Architecture